Ángeles Santos Torroella: Biography

 In 1936, at the outbreak of the Spanish Civil War, Santos Torroella and her husband fled Spain for France.
 She returned to Spain by herself in 1937.
 The couple reunited in 1962.

 Work

-Her work early work ranges from expressionism to surrealism, though it later moved into Post-Impressionism, primordially landscape and interiors.
+Her early work ranges from expressionism to surrealism, though it later moved into Post-Impressionism, primordially landscape and interiors.
 Her most renowned painting is a large-format oil called Un mundo, representing a strange surreal planet, which she painted when she was 18 and is currently held at the Museo Nacional Centro de Arte Reina Sofia in Madrid.
+She was often referred to as a Spanish Rimbaud.